-As facilities and agencies develop and implement their individual LaPOST policies, it is important that they consider the following:
+As facilities and agencies develop and implement their individual LaPOST policies, it is important to consider the following:

-- The original LaPOST document belongs to the patient or resident and must be returned when discharged or transferred.
-Staff must be educated on this requirement. - The original LaPOST document is the personal property of the patient.
-Copies of the document are placed on the medical record. - If the LaPOST document conflicts with the patient's previously expressed health care instructions or advance directive, then, to the extent of the conflict, the most recent expression of the patient's wishes is honored. - The LaPOST program provides statutory immunity from civil liability, criminal prosecution or discipline for unprofessional conduct when honoring a duly executed LaPOST document. - Health care providers should be educated in the purpose of advance care planning for patients with serious, advanced illnesses and trained in the completion and implementation of the LaPOST document and model of care.
+- The original LaPOST document belongs to the resident and must be returned when discharged or transferred.
+Copies of the document are placed in the resident's medical record.
+Staff at all types of facilities must be educated on this requirement. - If the LaPOST document conflicts with the resident's previously expressed health care instructions or advance directive, then to the extent of the conflict, the most recent expression of the resident's wishes should be honored. - The LaPOST program provides statutory immunity from civil liability, criminal prosecution or discipline for unprofessional conduct when honoring a duly executed LaPOST document. - Health care professionals should be educated in the purpose of advance care planning for residents with serious, advanced illnesses and trained in the completion and implementation of the LaPOST document and model of care.